KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 # Quick review

 Take a moment to read the previous post.
 The idea is that you write a specification in common business speak consisting of several sentences.
-Each sentence is on its own line and starts with a key works like `Given`,`When`,`Then` or`And`.
+Each sentence is on its own line and starts with a key works like `Given`,`When`,`Then`,`But` or`And`.

-    Feature: We need to distribute our module to the public It should be published someplace that is easy to find

-      Scenario: A user needs to be able to find our module in the PSGallery Given We have functions to publish
+    Feature: You can copy one file

+    Scenario: The file exists, and the target folder exists Given we have a file: .\source\something.txt
-          And We have a module
+        And we have a folder: .\target
-        When The user searches for our module
-        Then They can install the module
+        When we call Copy-Item .\source\something.txt .\target
+        Then we have a file .\target\something.txt
+        And the file .\target\something.txt is the same as .\source\something.txt

 Then those are matched to the steps that validate the specification.
-The sentences are paried with a matching test.
+The sentences are parried with a matching test.

-    Given 'We have functions to publish' {
+    Given 'we have a file: .\source\something.txt' {
-        "$psscriptroot\..\chronometer\public\*.ps1" | Should Exist
+        .\source\something.txt | Should Exist
     }

-    And 'We have a module' {
+    And 'we have a folder: .\target' {
-        "$psscriptroot\..\chronometer\chronometer.psd1" | Should Exist
-        "$psscriptroot\..\chronometer\chronometer.psm1" | Should Exist
+        .\target | Should Exist
     }

-    When 'The user searches for our module' {
+    When 'we call Copy-Item .\source\something.txt .\target' {
-        Find-Module chronometer | Should Not BeNullOrEmpty
+        { Copy-Item .\source\something.txt .\target } | Should Not Throw
     }

-    Then 'They can install the module' {
-        { Install-Module chronometer -Scope CurrentUser -WhatIf } | Should Not Throw }
+    Then 'we have a file .\target\something.txt' {
+        .\target\something.txt | Should Exist
+    }

+    And 'the file .\target\something.txt is the same as .\source\something.txt' {
+        $primary = Get-FileHash .\target\something.txt
+        $secondary = Get-FileHash .\source\something.txt
+        $secondary.Hash | Should Be $primary.Hash
+    }

 The idea is simple but there is much more to it.